pagopa/developer-portal/apps/chatbot/README.md

 Create a `.env` file inside this folder and store the environment variables listed in `.env.example`.

+cp .env.example .env

+Note that the envirables inside `.env` file should be pointing to the AWS infrastructure.s

 ## Virtual environment

 Before creating your virtual environment, install [Miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install) and [Poetry](https://python-poetry.org/docs/main#installation) on your device.